What is Shared Living?

 "Shared Living" is a family-driven housing model for people with disabilities.
 Family-driven means participating families take the lead to create the housing solution and share the costs of housing and support services.
 Shared Living is a housing solution YOU create for your family member, and who is in a better position to do this than YOU?
 And in addition to reducing costs, it reduces social isolation and loneliness.

 The key difference between shared living and other housing models is that shared living is a “consumer-controlled” setting.
 This means that the families make the decisions on roommates, caregivers, location, activities, etc. The families control the housing and services.
 Families can fire a caregiver and hire another, and the roommates stay where they are.
-Most housing options available are “provider-controlled” settings which means the caregiver or agency makes the decisions.
+Most housing options available are “provider-controlled” settings which mean the caregiver or agency makes the decisions.
 If a caregiver is not a good fit, the roommate must move.
-Families don’t have choice of roommates or location.
+Families don’t have choices in roommates or locations.
 Having choice over roommates makes shared living attractive to many families.

 Once you determine who your son or daughter will live with and have identified your parent partners, you can begin to work together toward a shared solution that meets the unique needs of your family member and his/her roommates.
 Every shared living home looks different, just like every household of people without disabilities looks different.
 Here are just a few examples of solutions we’ve worked with families to establish: